alexwlchan/alexwlchan.net/src/_drafts/emptydir.md

 ]);
 ```

-I can combine these to make a function that tells me whether a directory is safe to delete:
+Then I can compare these two sets, to tell me if a directory is same to delete:

 ```rust
 fn can_be_deleted(path: &Path) -> bool {